 Hiring qualified employees for auto technician jobs is challenging for dealerships across the country.
-Unemployment, which was already at a record low, recently dropped to 3.5 percent, the lowest rate in 50 years.
-This tight labor market, coupled with limited interest in technician careers and a rapidly retiring workforce is leading to a shortage of qualified applicants to auto technician jobs.
+Factors such as limited interest in technician careers and a rapidly retiring workforce are leading to a shortage of qualified applicants to auto technician jobs.

 Many job seekers have the misconception that auto technician jobs simply involve “wrench turning” tasks and don’t offer much room for career growth.
 But the automotive industry has evolved significantly in recent years – with modern technology in today’s vehicles, auto technician jobs share a lot of similarities with computer engineering roles.
 Working as a technician also offers young job seekers significant earning potential without needing to complete an advanced.